Tonke Dragt: Childhood in Batavia

-Antonia Johanna Willemina Dragt, better known as Tonke Dragt, was born in 1930 in Batavia on the Dutch East Indies (currently Jakarta in Indonesia) as the eldest daughter of a Dutch insurance agent based in Batavia.
+Antonia Johanna Dragt, better known as Tonke Dragt, was born in 1930 in Batavia on the Dutch East Indies (now Jakarta in Indonesia) as the eldest daughter of a Dutch insurance agent based in Batavia.
 Dragt was initially called "Tonneke" (Dutch for 'tubby'), a name she disliked "because I was tall and thin".
 She attended the Nassau School.
 Her family environment was creative: her father and one of her sisters were also interested in writing and the Dragt family had their own 'house library'.
 The inspiration for several of her early novels such as De brief voor de koning en Geheimen van het Wilde Woud were taken from her yearly Summer holidays at Puncak and Situgunung.

 During the Second World War, Dragt, her mother and her two sisters were interned in Japanese prisoner's camp Tjideng.
 The situation in the camp was adverse, shortages of food and other essentials were prevalent.
 As reading had been her biggest hobby, Dragt found herself often bored as there were no novels.
 To solve this problem, aged 13, she and her friend Tineke decided to write a novel, De jacht op de touwkleurige (The hunt for the rope-coloured) under the pen name Tito Drastra.
 Dragt also provided illustrations for this novel.
 A second, never completed book, De Florentijnse ring would be a motive for a part of her debut novel De verhalen van de tweelingbroers.
 Both novels were written on loose sheets of used paper and toilet rolls due to the lack of proper notebooks.

-After the liberation, Dragt was reunited with her father and family moved to the Netherlands, where they first came to live in Dordrecht in 1949 and subsequently moved to The Hague.
+After the Second World War ended, Dragt was reunited with her father and family moved to the Netherlands, where they first came to live in Dordrecht in 1949 and subsequently moved to The Hague.
 Dragt could never return to Indonesia, initially because she lacked money, later because her health would not allow it anymore.